speianudana/Lab2_RealTimeProgramming/readme.md

 - mqtt_protocol.ex - Defines Packet protocol and provides implementations for bus Messages;

 #### 2. Message Broker module:
+  1. The start point mqtt_broker_application.ex with the module name MqttBroker.Application.
+It starts these modules:
+  - MessageBroadcast - pubslishes to all subscribers of the topic the data received from sensors and stores the list of subscribers.
+  - ConnectionSupervisor - creates a process for the connected subscribers to send and receive packages using TCP protocol and these are encoded using MQTT protocol.
+  - MqttBrokerServer - creates a TCP server to listen to incomming client connections.

+  2. Util modules:
+  mqtt_util.ex - encoding packages using MQTT protocol

+  3. Other modules:
+  connection_event.ex - the process created after each client connection to receive encoded  mqtt packages.
+It can recognize the following package types: PUBLISH, SUBSCRIBE, UNSUBSCRIBE.

+The MQTT protocol  for encoding and decoding packages are the same as in the Publishers module.

 #### 3. Subscribers:

-1. First start point is mqtt_client.ex with the module name MqttClient.Application.
+1. The start point is mqtt_client.ex with the module name MqttClient.Application.
 This starts these modules:
 - MessageStatus module - joins the sensors data and calculates the average values of the every sensor.
 - WeatherPrediction - joins the sensor data and makes a weather forecast;
 - MqttAdapter - joins the sensor data and sends them further to the port 7777 encoded as an Mqtt packages.
 This works as a virtual sensor.